MicrosoftDocs/sql-docs/docs/big-data-cluster/troubleshoot-active-directory.md

 Cluster deployment documentation can be viewed at: https://aka.ms/bdc-deploy

+> [!NOTE]
-NOTE: Cluster creation can take a significant amount of time depending on configuration, network speed, and the number of nodes in the cluster.
+> Cluster creation can take a significant amount of time depending on
+> configuration, network speed, and the number of nodes in the cluster.

 Starting cluster deployment.
 Cluster controller endpoint is available at bdc-control.contoso.com:30080, 193.168.5.14:30080.